 Pull into the carpark (on the right-hand side of the road) and then take the tunnel under the road over to the boardwalks.
 To the east you’ll see Gog and Magog, and to the west the remaining sea stacks.

-The name Twelve Apostles is actually a misnomer: there aren’t and never were 12 spires.
-There were only ever nine stacks, with just seven remaining today.
 These rock stacks were originally called the Sow and Piglets (the “sow” was what’s now called Mutton Island with the “piglets” the apostles), but in a bid to attract more visitors, the name was changed to the 12 Apostles.
 Definitely a better name change!

 Stop 9: Port Campbell

-12 Apostles to Port Campbell: 11 kilometres / 9 mins
+Distance: 12 Apostles to Port Campbell: 11 kilometres / 9 mins

 I absolutely adore Port Campbell.
 It’s a small town of about 500 people on a calm bay.
 Port Campbell is walkable and super friendly and is one of the best places to stay on the Great Ocean Road.

 It’s been a long day, so grab dinner and a drink and get to bed.
-Options for dinner are 12 Rocks Beach Bar Café, the Port Campbell Hotel or the Sow and Piglets nanobrewery.
+Options for dinner are 12 Rocks Beach Bar Café, the Port Campbell Hotel or the Sow and Piglets brewpub.

 Where to stay in Port Campbell